Course Policy and Introduction to reliability engineering [Lecture Notes][Lecture Video]

 Taylor’s series-based approach for reliability analysis: FOSM, FORM, SORM.

-Simulation based method for reliability analysis: Monte Carlo simulation, Importance sampling, subset simulation, directional simulation
+Simulation based method for reliability analysis: Monte Carlo simulation, Importance sampling, subset simulation.

-Surrogate based approaches for reliability analysis: response surface method, polynomial chaos expansion, Kriging, Neural Network, High-dimensional model representation, etc.
+Surrogate based approaches for reliability analysis: response surface method, polynomial chaos expansion, Kriging, High-dimensional model representation, etc.

 System reliability analysis: series system, parallel system, k out of n system